Climate change in Morocco

 Climate change is expected to significantly impact Morocco on multiple dimensions, similar to other countries in the Middle East and North Africa region.
 As a coastal country with hot and arid climates, environmental impacts from climate change are likely to be wide and varied.
 Analysis of these environmental changes on the economy of Morocco are expected to create challenges at all levels of the economy.
 The main effects will be felt in the agricultural systems and fisheries which employ half of the population, and account for 14% of GDP.
 In addition, because 60% of the population and most of the industrial activity are on the coast, sea level rise is a major threat to key economic forces.
 Morocco's average temperatures have increased by 0.2 °C per decade since the 1960s.
 Morocco is particularly susceptible to heat waves, droughts and floods.

 Morocco ratified the Paris Agreement in 2015.
 Its Nationally Determined Contribution (NDC) aimed at reducing its greenhouse gas emissions (GHG) by 17% by 2030 compared to business-as-usual (BAU), with the possibility of a reduction of 32% conditional on receiving international support.
 In June 2021, Morocco submitted an updated NDC with more ambitious targets: reduce GHGs by 18.3% by 2030 compared to BAU, with a reduction of 45.5% conditional on receiving international support.
 Morocco's contribution to global GHGs is very small (about 0.18%) and majority of GHGs come from the energy sector.
 As of the 2023 Climate Change Performance Index, Morocco was ranked seventh in preparedness for climate change.

 A dried body of water in Agadir.
 Climate change will increase the frequency of drought in Morocco.

 Greenhouse gas emissions

 Morocco's GHGs has increased significantly since the 1960s, with the nation's emissions reaching 70.58 million metric tons in 2021.
 This trend complements the rising population in Morocco, as the emissions per capita have stayed relatively low and steady since the 1910s, staying below 2.0 metric tons per capita every year.
-For reference, per capita GHGs in the United States were 14.9 trillion metric tons in 2021.
+For reference, per capita GHGs in the United States were 14.9 metric tons in 2021.
 Morocco has ambitious plans for renewable energy adoption, particularly through solar energy installations.
 Some of the country's greenhouse gas emissions can be absorbed through its coastal ecosystems.